OpenFn/docs/adaptors/fhir.md

 See this adaptor's [Configuration docs](https://docs.openfn.org/adaptors/packages/fhir-configuration-schema) for more on the required authentication parameters.

 See platform docs on [managing credentials](https://github.com/OpenFn/docs/blob/main/documentation/manage-projects/manage-credentials) for how to configure a credential in OpenFn.
-If working locally or if using a Raw JSON credential type, then your configuration will look something like this:
+If working locally or if using a Raw JSON credential type, then your configuration will look something like this to define your target endpoint and FHIR version:

 ```
 {